NellielProject/Nelliel/documentation/development/basic-guidelines.md

 ## Core vs Plugins
 Most functionality can be put in the core code base.
 However anything that is:
- - both complex to implement and opinionated or niche
+ - strongly opinionated or niche
- - subject to regular changes in implementation
+ - subject to changes in implementation
  - reliant on third-party services

-should be strongly considered for implementation via plugin instead of added directly to core.
+should be implemented via plugin instead of added directly to core.
 This simplifies maintenance and avoids bloating the code base over time.

 ## AI Code 	Generation
 Current code generation AI (e.g. GitHub Copilot) raises issues with copyright and open source licenses with no practical method of vetting the original context.
-Until these tools become better actors or the mentioned concerns are reasonably settled, code from broad-sourced generators is prohibited.
+Until these tools become better actors or the legal and ethical concerns are reasonably settled, code from AI generators is prohibited in both core and official plugins.